tommy2hands/homeassistant-duplicate-video-finder/README.md

 3. Try using the standalone script
 4. Make sure your Home Assistant version is 2023.8.0 or higher
 5. Try clearing your browser cache and restarting Home Assistant

-## Performance Optimizations

-This integration includes several performance optimizations:

-- **Parallel Processing**: Uses a thread pool to hash multiple files simultaneously
-- **Smart Directory Scanning**: Efficiently walks through directories while skipping excluded paths
-- **Incremental Scanning**: Processes files in batches to avoid memory issues
-- **Error Handling**: Gracefully handles permission errors and inaccessible files

-## Notes

-- The integration uses SHA-256 hashing to identify duplicate files, which is reliable but may take some time for large files
-- The scan automatically excludes system directories and sensitive locations for safety
-- For very large media libraries, the initial scan may take several minutes
-- The integration is designed to be memory-efficient, even with thousands of video files

 ## Contributing